The diary I kept whilst filming ‘Swallows and Amazons’ on the 3rd June 1973, when I spent a day off exploring Cumbria with my family

 The fruit bowl in our bus ~

 Mum started to order fruit and we relished it.
 Back then, it was a huge treat to have bananas or melon, oranges and grapes.
 A bowl sat in our bus where we were given lessons on Formica tables downstairs.
 The upper deck was used by Terry the Wardrobe Master as as our changing room.
-It was furnished with bunk beds.
-Mum made us rest in these after lunch.
-I don’t think she could pin down the Amazons easily but she made me use them.
-I know I objected at first but I must have needed to lie down and rest properly, especially when it was cold.
+It was furnished with bunk beds, which Mum made me rest on after lunch.
+I don’t think she could pin down the Amazons and I objected at first but I must have needed to lie down and rest properly, especially when it was cold.

 Molly and Richard Pilbrow on location with the two red London Double Decker buses where coffee was being served ~ photo: Daphne Neville